 - However, trying to remove an actual correct item that is reporting as a derogatory item on credit report can be somewhat challenging

 - How credit repair works are when consumers dispute a derogatory item to the credit reporting agencies stating that the item is incorrect or does not belong to them

 - The credit bureaus then notify the actual creditor

 - The creditor has 30 days to report back to the credit reporting agencies with proof that the item reported is correct

-If the creditor does not respond back in 30 days, the credit bureaus need to remove and delete the derogatory information off the credit report.
+If the creditor does not respond back in 30 days, the credit bureaus need to remove and delete the derogatory information from the credit report.

 Can I Qualify For Mortgage With Bad Credit?